Living Out Loud: Strong and Silent Has Its Place, But It’s Not the Only Way

 “I find the public revelation of intimate sexual and spiritual experiences increasingly distasteful.
 I suspect that true saints and great lovers don’t advertise their prowess, parade their tenderness or exhibit their compassion to be seen by all.
 There is something I admire about the nearly obsolete virtues of shyness and modesty.
 Strong and silent go together more often than not.
 It is not seemly to speak too much about sacred things in public.
 Words of endearment, like prayer, are best spoken in a whisper.”

 The humor was not lost on me that someone wrote to complain that I’d said too much about being silent.
 Irony aside, I responded by agreeing that Sam Keen may be right.
-In any case, I certainly am no saint, so there were no worries about that!
+In any case, I certainly am no saint, so we needn’t be concerned about that!

 Later I noticed something was still bugging me about that email exchange.
 It wasn’t that a reader had criticized me.
 After all, criticism comes with the territory of being a writer.

-First let me say that I’ve respected Sam Keen’s work for about 30 years now.
+First let me say that I’ve respected Sam Keen’s work for decades.
 Regarding the above quotation, I understand and sometimes share Keen’s objections.
 Even so, I rebel against the idea that it’s “distasteful” to disclose intimate details of a sexual or sacred nature.

 Despite my personal penchant for silence, I reject the idea that “strong and silent” is necessarily good for everyone.
 I also refuse to believe that it’s necessarily best to whisper prayers.